-It is unknown how quickly actions to resolve any objections (such as legal agreements, withdrawal of sections of the Petition etc) will need to be agreed, written and signed off. - It is therefore considered prudent to obtain specific Delegated Authority for the Chief Executives of TfGM to enable swift action to be taken, should it be required.
+It is unknown how quickly actions to resolve any objections (such as legal agreements, withdrawal of sections of the Petition etc) will need to be agreed, written and signed off. - It is therefore considered prudent to obtain specific Delegated Authorities for the Chief Executive of TfGM to enable swift action, should it be required.